allebone/help.omni.af.mil/docs/PEX/Training.md

 * Edit or delete as required.

-Note: Pay Grade, not rank, is used here.
+!!!
+NOTE Pay Grade, not rank, is used here.
 If not correct, go to Setup > Personnel > Setup

 > Rank to set the pay grade.